mossberg/blog/content/posts/2019-11-28-cmake-libxml++.md

 /usr/share/doc/libxml++2.6-2v5/changelog.Debian.gz
 /usr/share/doc/libxml++2.6-2v5/copyright
 /usr/lib/x86_64-linux-gnu/libxml++-2.6.so.2
+[I] vagrant ubuntu-bionic /v/l/c/x/l/b ❯
 ```

+## ABI Incompatibility

-In general, we should exercise a bit of caution when dealing with pre-built
+**In general, we should exercise a bit of caution when dealing with pre-built
-objects.
+objects.**

 Due to ABI incompatibility, it's technically good practice to
 ensure that all objects used in a compilation process were compiled with the
 same[^1]: